AkshataShanmugam/chatBotCoEET/README.md

 - **NPM** (v8 or higher)
 - **Supabase** account
 - **HuggingFace** API key
 - **Ollama** installed and running locally.
-Check out [Official Ollama Website](https://ollama.com/) for details on how to install and run locally.
+Check out the [Official Ollama Website](https://ollama.com/) for details on how to install and run locally.

 ## Setup Instructions